African American–Jewish relations: Entertainment

 Jewish producers in the United States entertainment industry produced many works on Black subjects in the film industry, Broadway, and the music industry.
-Many portrayals of Black people were sympathetic, but historian Michael Rogin has discussed how some of the treatments could be considered exploitative.
+Many portrayals of Black people were sympathetic, but historian Michael Rogin has discussed how some of the treatments were racist and could be considered exploitative.

-Rogin also analyzes the instances when Jewish actors, such as Al Jolson, portrayed Blacks in Blackface.
-He suggests that these were deliberately racist portrayals but adds that they were also expressions of the culture at the time.
-Black people could not appear in leading roles in either the theatre or in movies: "Jewish blackface neither signified a distinctive Jewish racism nor produced a distinctive Black anti-Semitism".
+Rogin also analyzes the instances when Jewish actors, such as Al Jolson, portrayed Black people in blackface.
+He suggests that these were deliberately racist portrayals, and that they were also expressions of the culture at the time.
+Black people were prohibited from appearing in leading roles in either the theatre or in movies, and blackface performances were relatively common.
+Despite this, Rogin argues that Jewish blackface did not cause significant tensions at the time, saying: "Jewish blackface neither signified a distinctive Jewish racism nor produced a distinctive black anti-Semitism".

-Jews often interpreted Black culture in film, music, and plays.
-Historian Jeffrey Melnick argues that Jewish artists such as Irving Berlin and George Gershwin (composer of Porgy and Bess) created the myth that they were the proper interpreters of Black culture, "elbowing out 'real' Black Americans in the process."
-Despite evidence from Black musicians and critics that Jews in the music business played an important role in paving the way for mainstream acceptance of Black culture, Melnick concludes that, "while both Jews and African-Americans contributed to the rhetoric of musical affinity, the fruits of this labor belonged exclusively to the former."
+Jews often drew on Black culture in film, music, and plays.
+Historian Jeffrey Melnick argues that Jewish artists such as Irving Berlin and George Gershwin created the myth that they were the proper interpreters of Black culture, "elbowing out 'real' Black Americans in the process."
+Black academic Harold Cruse viewed the arts scene as a white-dominated misrepresentation of Black culture, epitomized by works like Gershwin's opera Porgy and Bess.

-Black academic Harold Cruse viewed the arts scene as a White-dominated misrepresentation of Black culture, epitomized by works like George Gershwin's opera Porgy and Bess.
+Evidence from Black musicians and critics suggests that Jews in the music business played an important role in paving the way for mainstream acceptance of Black culture, although Black people and Jews didn't benefit from this acceptance equally.
+Melnick concludes that, "while both Jews and African-Americans contributed to the rhetoric of musical affinity, the fruits of this labor belonged exclusively to the former."